jeftegoes/AwsOverview/AWS DynamoDB.md

 ### 6.1.5.
 Throttling

-- If we exceed provisioned RCUs or WCUs, we get **"ProvisionedThroughputExceededException"**.
+- If we exceed provisioned RCUs or WCUs, we get `ProvisionedThroughputExceededException`.
 - Reasons:
   - **Hot Keys** - one partition key is being read too many times (e.g., popular item).
   - **Hot Partitions.**